AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/naming-elements.md

 #### Spelling and grammar {#spelling}

-Make sure to double check your spelling and don't forget about those pesky possessives!
+Make sure to double check your spelling and do not forget about those pesky possessives!

 ## Charts {#charts}